mk-pmb/wd-mycloud-ex2-cope/firstaid/docker/docker-daemon-config.md

 (Yes, the curly braces are useless.
 I just use them to match the style of the original file.)

+Then:

+1.  `cd -- $DKAPP/etc`
-Make sure `$DKAPP/etc/daemon.json` is valid JSON (e.g. `{}`),
+1. Make sure `daemon.json` is valid JSON (e.g. `{}`).
-create a dummy file (e.g. an empty `dummy.txt`) to test whether the `ln` command in the above patch works for multiple files, reboot, and check if all symlink were installed correctly into `/etc/docker`.
+1. Create a dummy file (e.g. an empty `dummy.txt`) to test whether the `ln` command in the above patch works for multiple files.
+1. In the web admin GUI, stop the docker "app".
+1. In the web admin GUI, start the docker "app".
+1. Back in SSH, check if all symlink were installed correctly into `/etc/docker`.
+(They should.)
-They should, and if so, you can delete the dummy file.
+1. You can now delete the dummy file.
     (And optionally the symlink to it.
 Or just wait for the next reboot.)